jmderic/sudoku_dlx/BUILDnTEST.md

  [sudoku_dlx_build_20210312_155145]$ make -k VERBOSE=1
 ```

 You can run the `make` command without arguments for simpler output.
 The above `-k` tells make to "keep going" if it can on error.
-The `VERBOSE=1` showe the details of the commands it is executing, e.g., the compile and link commands.
+The `VERBOSE=1` shows the details of the commands it is executing, e.g., the compile and link commands.

 Build Variations
 ----------------